Weston-super-Mare: 20th century

 Local traders, unhappy that visitors were not coming as far as the centre of the town, built a new pier closer to the main streets.
 Opened in 1904, and known as the Grand Pier, it was designed to be 1.5 mi long.
 Further development occurred after World War I, with the Winter Gardens Pavilion in 1927, the open air pool, with its arched concrete diving board, and an airfield dating from the inter-war period.
 Art Deco influences can be seen in much of the town's architecture from this period.

 During World War II over 10,000 official evacuees were accommodated in the town, however only 130 spent four or more years in the town.
 The area was also home to war industries, such as aircraft and pump manufacture, and a Royal Air Force station at RAF Locking.
 The town was also on the return route of bombers targeting Bristol and was itself bombed by the Luftwaffe.
 The first bombs fell in June 1940, but the worst attacks were in January 1941 and in June 1942.
 Large areas of the town were destroyed, particularly Orchard Street and the Boulevard.
 On 3 and 4 January 1941, incendiary bombs fell on the town.
 The Air Ministry set up a "Q-station" decoy at Bleadon in an attempt to divert the bombers to an unpopulated area.
 In all 110 civilians lost their lives through enemy action in the borough.
 In the later part of the war, United States Army troops were billeted in the area, but they were relocated in the run-up to D-Day.

 RAF Weston-super-Mare was opened in 1936 by No. 24 Group, with a single tarmac runway.
 It served as a flying candidates selection and initial training facility, and as a relief airport during World War II, latterly as the Polish Air Force Staff College from April 1944 to April 1946.
 After the war it served as a logistics supply station, with helicopter makers Westland Helicopters on site until closure in 1987.
-Today there is an operational heliport on site used occasionally by the RAF Search and Rescue service.
+Today there is an operational heliport on site that was used occasionally by the RAF Search and Rescue service.
 The former Westland site, which closed in 2002, houses the Helicopter Museum featuring examples of Westland aircraft.
 Pride of place is given to an immaculate Westland Wessex HCC Mk.4, formerly of the Queen's Flight.

-Residential areas outside the town centre include the Oldmixon, Coronation, and Bournville housing estates, built in the mid to late 20th century.
-Newer housing has since been built towards the east of the town in North Worle and Locking Castle, nearer to the M5 motorway.
+Residential areas outside the town centre include Ashcombe and the Oldmixon, Coronation, and Bournville housing estates, built in the mid to late 20th century.

-Weston-super-Mare has expanded to include the established villages of Milton, Worle, Uphill, Oldmixon, West Wick and Wick St. Lawrence, as well as new areas such as St. Georges and Locking Castle.

 In 1986, Weston General Hospital was opened on the edge of Uphill village, replacing the Queen Alexandra Memorial Hospital on The Boulevard, which was opened in 1928.